 Frozen Pizza boxes are perfect for cutting as letters; the letter can be stylized or blocky, keeping in mind that you'll be covering it completely with the twigs.

 The twigs are Syringa josikaea, the Hungarian lilac, which is used as the rootstock for some grafted lilacs.
+There are many other twigs that would work.

 In this case, the rootstock is renowned for taking over the graft, and growing in a coppice type formation.